CLopMan/JACAA/docs/Task.md

 #### Register Selector

 This component determines the register IDs used for the register bank's A, B, and C registers.
 It can use either hardcoded IDs from the microinstruction or extract it from the current instruction, with the offset for each instruction being hardcoded in the microinstruction.

+#### Performance Counters

+This components implements a couple counters to track the amount of occurrences of certain events.
+Currently this includes elapsed clock cycles and instructions executed.
+These counters are then exposed to the system bus through a multiplexer.
+A selection of $0$ outputs the elapsed clock cycles, while a selection of $1$ outputs the instructions executed.

 ### Registers